 Your appearance and overall presentation is what drives people’s first impression of you.
 But it’s your performance that creates the lasting impression.
 This is important because the lasting impression that you leave could be your conduit to new opportunities.

 Last Thursday I concluded my service with my biggest client that I’ve been working with for the past two years.
 This past Monday I started a new assignment with a new client.
-I will be helping students to prepare for the GED exam online and I am so excited.
-I always wanted to give back and now with my new job as a GED prep coordinator I will be able because I am a GED diploma holder too.

 Do you know this quote: